 📅 When should I start doing my Sayulita travel planning?

-You should start your Sayulita travel planning between the months of May to August.
-Booking accommodations, tours, and activities are super cheap at this time because it is low season in Sayulita.
+You should start your Sayulita travel planning between May to August.
+Booking accommodations, tours, and activities are cheap because it is low season in Sayulita.

 I am sure you are a very busy person and if you do not have the time to do this, I can definitely do this for you!

-I have a team of Sayulita travel planning experts (including myself) who can provide you with all the information you need in order to have a great trip to Sayulita.
+I have a team of Sayulita travel planning experts (including myself) who can provide you with all the information you need to have a great trip to Sayulita.

 Just give me a ring or email me so we can arrange a consult call!
 Should you be on a tight budget, you can simply go to my Sayulita travel guide and I swear that everything you need will be there without my help.